-4. Capital Assets
+3. Capital Assets

 Capital assets are reported in the governmental activities column in the statement of activities.
-Capital assets are defined by the Community Corrections as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.
+Capital assets are defined by the Community Corrections as assets with an initial, individual cost of more than \$25,000 and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at estimated fair value at the date of donation.
+Donated capital assets are recorded at acquisition value.